alxroyer/scenario/doc/src/advanced.config-db.rst

 The `scenario` framework provides a general configuration database.

-It is available through the :py:attr:`scenario.conf` attribute.
+It is available through the :py:data:`scenario.conf` attribute.

 Configuration nodes